Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Design Options for Your Coffin Tattoo

-Anything that is associated to death can be linked and portrayed within coffin tattoos, including...
+Anything that is associated with death can be linked within coffin tattoos, including:

-- the names or born and death dates of loved ones
+- The names or birth and death dates of loved ones

 What Does a Coffin Tattoo Mean or Represent?

 Some interpretations of the coffin tattoo are positive, while others are more negative or dark.

 - Gothic sensibilities

 The coffin with a candle inside might represent the ability to see the light in dark situations.
 It may also symbolize a path of light in the afterlife.
 Overall, a coffin tattoo can be symbolic of the thought that one is prepared for death.
 It may represent that you are at peace with yourself and your life.
 Remember that in the end, your tattoo represents what you want it to.

 There are some important things that you should remember before you get a coffin tattoo (or any tattoo):